 What are some of the most common shoulder problems?

-Most shoulder problems fall into four major categories, including 1) Tendon inflammation (bursitis or tendinitis) or tendon tear; 2) Instability; 3) Arthritis; or 4) Fracture (broken bone)
+Most shoulder problems fall into four major categories, including 1) Tendon inflammation (bursitis or tendonitis) or tendon tear; 2) Instability; 3) Arthritis; or 4) Fracture (broken bone)

 Bursitis

 A tendon is a cord that connects muscle to bone.
-Most tendinitis is a result of a wearing down of the tendon that occurs slowly over time.
-There are two types of tendinitis:
+Most tendonitis is a result of a wearing down of the tendon that occurs slowly over time.
+There are two types of tendonitis:

-- Acute – Excessive ball throwing or other overhead activities during work or sport can lead to acute tendinitis.
+• Acute – Excessive ball throwing or other overhead activities during work or sport can lead to acute tendonitis.

-- Chronic – Degenerative diseases like arthritis or repetitive wear and tear due to aging can lead to chronic tendinitis.
+• Chronic – Degenerative diseases like arthritis or repetitive wear and tear due to aging can lead to chronic tendonitis.

 The most commonly affected tendons in the shoulder are the four rotator cuff tendons and one of the biceps tendons.